-13 Solaglass Finance Co (Pty) Ltd v CIR 1991 (2) SA 257 (A), 53 SATC 1 at 26.
-Expenditure associated with share investments that produce exempt dividend income (for example, local shares) is prohibited as a deduction under section 23(f).
-Any expenditure incurred in the production of income in the form of foreign dividends is prohibited under section 23(q).
-Whether a company is carrying on business as an investor of money will depend on the facts and circumstances of the particular case.
-Much will depend on the scale and nature of its activities.
+13 Solaglass Finance Co (Pty) Ltd v CIR 1991 (2) SA 257 (A), 53 SATC 1 at 26. and nature of its activities.
 In this regard, the Tiger Oats case should be contrasted against ITC 496, ITC 957 and ITC 1802 already cited.
 4.1.4 Amounts disguised as trade income Amounts disguised as trade income will not be accepted as having been earned from the carrying on of a trade.
-This was the result in C: SARS v Contour Engineering (Pty) Ltd14 in which the company was purported to have derived an amount of commission income from a single transaction.
+This was the result in C: SARS v Contour Engineering (Pty) Ltd^{14} in which the company was purported to have derived an amount of commission income from a single transaction.
 The court, suspecting the amount to be fictitious, refused to accept that it had been derived from carrying on a trade.
 4.1.5 The extent of effort or money expended In ITC 777 Neser J stated the following:15 "The extent of the effort or the amount of money expended cannot, however, be the test whether a company or person was trying to get business.
 It is sufficient if there was some attempt, even if no money was expended."
 Even though the above comments may have some basis in theory, they are of little assistance to a company seeking to discharge the burden of proof resting upon it under section 102 of the Tax Administration Act.
 A company that has expended minimal amounts in its efforts to obtain business will find it more difficult to prove that it was trading.
 The lack of expenditure can be an indicator of inactivity.16 South African courts have also had regard to the nature of the expenditure incurred in deciding whether a company has traded.
 For example, expenses such as audit and secretarial fees, bank charges, depreciation, interest paid and stationery are not necessarily indicative of trading.
 See, for example, the SA Bazaars case cited in 4.1.2 in which the company kept itself alive by paying its annual duty.17 Although it is accepted that any period of trading during the current year will meet the "trade" requirement, a company that purports to trade for a few days in the year of assessment for the purpose of keeping its assessed loss alive will have to prove that such activity was genuine and not a tax avoidance scheme under section 103(2).
+4.1.6 The "active step" requirement Trading involves more than a mere intention to trade (see SA Bazaars case cited above).
+In ITC 77718 it was held that the mere intention to let property does not constitute the carrying on of a trade.
+In ITC 1476 Kirk-Cohen J stated the following:19 "In my view the carrying on of a trade involves an active step - something far more than merely watching over existing investments which are not, and are not intended or expected to be, income producing during the year in question."
 14 1999 (E), 61 SATC 447 at 451.